Sarah Elmira Shelton: References in literature

 Many of the poems in Poe's first published work, Tamerlane and Other Poems (1827), were inspired by his failed childhood romance with Royster, with many lines discussing the follies of youth and lost love.
 One of Poe's minor poems, "Song," is presumed to be about Royster.
 She also believed that the "lost Lenore" in the poem "The Raven" as well as the title character in "Annabel Lee" were representative of her and claimed that Poe himself had assured her of it.
 Biographers, however, often debate Poe's inspiration, particularly for "Annabel Lee".
 Poe's wife Virginia, who had died two years prior to the poem's publication, was suggested by poet Frances Sargent Osgood and generally is considered the most likely candidate for the title character, though Osgood herself is another possibility.
 Sarah Helen Whitman and Sarah Anna Lewis also claimed to have inspired the poem.
 Even so, in her later years, Royster was known familiarly in Richmond as "Poe's Lenore".

-Poe's brother William Henry Leonard Poe also wrote a short story based on his brother's young romance with Royster called "The Pirate" which was published in the October 27, 1827, issue of the North American.
+Poe's brother, Henry Poe, also wrote a short story based on his brother's young romance with Royster called "The Pirate" which was published in the October 27, 1827, issue of the North American.
 Lambert A. Wilmer, a Baltimore writer who was friend of both Poe brothers, also wrote about the young relationship.
 His drama in verse, Merlin, was in three parts, the first of which was published on August 18, 1827.